renatocjn/registry-test/README.md

 ### Checking history via git command line

-After cloning the repository and opening a terminal there, you can list all changes to the dataset using the following command to list the changes of the last 10 commits on the data folder:
+After cloning the repository and opening a terminal there, you can list recent changes to the dataset using the following command:
 ```bash
 git log --patch -10 registry-data/
 ```

-The similar command below can be used to see the individual changes on a specific namespace file:
+The similar command below can be used to see changes on a specific namespace file:
 ```bash
 git log --patch -10 registry-data/namespaces/3dmet.json
 ```